Do Plasma Cutters Need Compressed Air? PSI, CFM & Setup Guide

 For reliable plasma cutting, match your air system to three specs: CFM, PSI, and tank size.

-Right-size tank size for duty cycle.
+Tank size for duty cycle.
 A 20–30 gallon tank stabilizes short, intermittent cuts.
-For extended cuts or higher amperage, move to a 60-gallon tank to reduce compressor cycling and voltage drop risk.
+For extended cuts or higher amperage, step up to a 60-gallon tank.
+This reduces compressor cycling and voltage drop risk.

 Ensuring Clean, Dry Air for Longer Consumable Life

 Even with the right CFM and PSI, your plasma arc suffers if the air stream carries water, oil, or particulates.
-You need clean, dry air to protect electrodes and nozzles, stabilize arc geometry, and preserve consumable life.
+You need clean, dry air to protect electrodes and nozzles, stabilize arc geometry, and extend consumable life.

 Matching Compressor Power and Voltage to Your Cutter